 What’s not so straightforward is how to measure these activities and what to do to prevent problems.
 ESG CEO, Michael Harnum, recently asked the members of the Customer Success Forum for advice on measuring subscription consumption and creating plays to manage issues proactively.
 His request provoked a lot of exciting ideas that could be replicated.
 Below are three examples worth sharing.

-If you’d like to read the entire thread or have suggestions of your own to add, you can join the discussion here.
 I’ve also tagged the comments with the names of their creator, in case you’re interested in following these folks on LinkedIn.
 Some posts have been edited for length or clarity.

+Your Customer Retention Strategy Relies on CSMs!
 We’ve identified 10 traits that every awesome CSM should possess.
 Download the guide now!

 “At my previous company, measuring utilization was a manual process by downloading the raw data and creating pivot tables to look at usage.
 I found an unengaged recruiting client was using a tiny percentage of their seats.
 Based on the pivot tables, I ascertained who the highest/medium/low engaged users were and created 10 questions to ask them.
 I scheduled one-on-one conversations with them or emailed them the questions.
 I then presented my findings during a scheduled Year End Review (which the sponsor accepted because he wanted to know how employees were utilizing the software).
 I presented suggested solutions, including global custom training and webinars, which I invited the most engaged users to.
 I encouraged these users by explaining that they’d be recognized as an expert who could add value to their organization by answering questions and showing how they use the platform.
 Needless to say, we secured the renewal!”

-Analytics in the Product is the Answer (Christine Clevenger)
+Analytics in the product is the answer

 “To get ahead of the consumption measurement game, the trick is to have analytics built into the product/service, so that you actually have real data to leverage.
 The analytics need to align not only with how you price and sell the subscription service, but also key measures of adoption.
 For example, it’s probably not just the number of users logging into the service that is important, but also some measures of usage like the number of files uploaded, the number of workflows initiated, the number of sites created, that kind of thing.
 If your pricing strategy changes, then the analytics in the product needs to change, too.
 That’s really the best.
 Everything else is just a substitute for having good analytics in the product.”